 Gluten-Free Hatch Chile Cornbread Casserole is rich, hearty and packed with smoky flavors.
 It's perfect for brunch or alongside a chili or a salad for dinner.

-In my kitchen.
+In my kitchen, that is.

 Truth is, all of my beautiful Hatch chiles from Melissa's have indeed been contributing to a festive atmosphere at my house!

 Some red, some green, some hot, some mild, and all delicious and each one with a slightly different shape.

 I would definitely put hatch chiles in the category of "fun food."
 They're fun to cook with and certainly never fail to create a fun dish!

 This Roasted Hatch Chile Cornbread Casserole is a comfort food that's perfect alongside a bowl of hot chili or a hearty salad.

 (What is exactly is a comfort food?
 Read this article to find out!)